researchdata-sheffield/telfest2018-carpentry/README.md

    - Instructor development
 2. Taster session (60 minutes)
    - Participants will be led through a short part of one of the Data Carpentry lessons
+   - *Need to decide which lesson & which episode*